cysouw/graphicalgrammar/text/english.md

 already escaped [at least] to this extent a plague so dire, so fearful, and so harmful to the body politic".

+Later "flow charts", introduced in [@hall1964: 206-207], much further developed in *Essentials of English phrase- and clause structures* [@hall1969]

 ## Diagrams in Great Brittain

 ### Dale (1897) *The teaching of the mother tongue in Germany*